ZwenDo/Restrikt/README.md

 }
 ```

+**NOTE:** The message of the `RestrictedToJava` annotation will be transferred to the `Deprecated` annotation.

 Generating the `Deprecated` annotation or simply using it directly have slightly different outcomes.
 Indeed, the
-`Deprecated` annotation acts as a flag for the Kotlin compiler.
-The latter will add the JVM `ACC_SYNTHETIC` flag for the
+`Deprecated` annotation (with `HIDDEN` level) acts as a flag for the Kotlin compiler.
+The latter will add the JVM
-element in the produced classfile, making it also invisible for Java sources.
-The hack is that the Kotlin compiler runs
+`ACC_SYNTHETIC` flag for the element in the produced classfile, making it also invisible for Java sources.
+The hack is
-before calling the compiler plugin, so when it writes the classfile, the `Deprecated` annotation is not present meaning
+that the Kotlin compiler runs before calling the compiler plugin, so when it writes the classfile, the `Deprecated`
-that the `ACC_SYNTHETIC` flag is not set.
+annotation is not present meaning that the `ACC_SYNTHETIC` flag is not set.